 Healing Haven’s Occupational Therapy services provide one service location for children receiving ABA therapy, as well as the opportunity for therapists to collaborate.
 Get to know our OT team here.

 Occupational therapy services are also available to families not participating in Healing Haven’s ABA therapy programs.
 To discuss options, please fill out the form on our Contact Us page.

-Below is a summary of the process to begin Occupational Therapy services at Healing Haven and the areas and skills that can be addressed:
+Below is a summary of the process to begin Occupational Therapy services at Healing Haven and the areas and skills a child may need support with:

-Following evaluation, our occupational therapists work 1:1 with your child to strategically engage in their primary occupation of playing and learning in order to develop essential motor, sensory, and cognitive skills.
+Following the evaluation, our Occupational Therapists work 1:1 with your child to strategically engage in their primary occupation of playing and learning in order to develop essential motor, sensory, and cognitive skills.
 They will work to build the skills and confidence for your child to thrive in their various environments with greater engagement and independence.